atnjqt/sagemaker_kayfabe_ML/README.md

 This project was started in 2019 when Annenberg School for Communication faculty member Dr Lingel brought to our attention that there is interest in *using machine learning tools on social media content*.

 > *UPDATE: On 08/18/2021 Marlon identified that our AWS security & compliance score was not great.
 One remediation is to block public access for internet to SageMaker notebook instances.
 More information here: [https://github.com/aquasecurity/cloud-security-remediation-guides/blob/master/en/aws/sagemaker/notebook-direct-internet-access.md](https://github.com/aquasecurity/cloud-security-remediation-guides/blob/master/en/aws/sagemaker/notebook-direct-internet-access.md).
 Thus I am commiting all changes to my github repo to remove all content & delete this non-compliant sagemaker notebook instance.
+In order to commit from git extension on SageMaker, you cannot use HTTPS & thus you need to setup a [personal access token](https://github.blog/2020-12-15-token-authentication-requirements-for-git-operations/).

 ## Getting Started w/ Kayfabe ML Training